Beasta2768/Final-Year-Project/Logbook.md

 ## Week 3 (30/09/24)
+## Lecture & Seminar

+## Project Development (2-3/10/24)

+## Advanced web development

 ### Seminar
+- The lecture this week covered different development methods we could use for our projects

 - Mention what other methods apart from agile
 	- mention the parts of agile that is being used